S.C. Sea Grant Consortium

 Overview of the Water Level Sensor Projects

 The Southeast Coastal Ocean Observing Regional Association (SECOORA) has funded 4 teams to work on a 5 year (2020 – 2025) ‘Southeast Water Level Network’ project.
 The goal of the project is to install low-cost water level sensors across the southeast to help with coastal flooding challenges.
 These water level sensors will allow communities to observe real-time, publicly accessible data on the elevation of a waterbody’s surface in their community.
-This will help communities understand their localized flooding levels and take appropriate actions to prepare for the flooding, for example, block off low-lying roads that will flood.
+This will help communities understand their localized flooding levels and take appropriate actions to prepare for the flooding, for example, blocking off low-lying roads that will flood.

 Beyond the Pee Dee region, the Consortium is leading regional coordination of Southeast Sea Grant programs that are also expanding water level sensor networks in Georgia, Florida, and North Carolina, through funding from SECOORA.